VoidNoi/AudioCard/src/Audio/README.md

 Plays mp3, m4a and wav files from SD card via I2S with external hardware.
 HELIX-mp3 and -aac decoder is included.
 Works with MAX98357A (3 Watt amplifier with DAC), connected three lines (DOUT, BLCK, LRC) to I2S.
 For stereo are two MAX98357A necessary.
-AudioI2S works with UDA1334A (Adafruit I2S Stereo Decoder Breakout Board) and PCM5102A.
+AudioI2S works with UDA1334A (Adafruit I2S Stereo Decoder Breakout Board), PCM5102A and CS4344.
 Other HW may work but not tested.
 Plays also icy-streams and GoogleTTS.
 Can be compiled with Arduino IDE.
 [WIKI](https://github.com/schreibfaul1/ESP32-audioI2S/wiki)

 ```` c++